Members of the

 Kathy Fatheree

-Hi, My name is Kathy Fatheree.
-I have been addicted to dulcimers for almost three years now.
-I use them for Therapy- both mental and physical.
-You tend to forget about anything negative when you are playing!!
-I am a mom to a son & daughter and Grandma to a boy and a girl too..... with one on the way next spring.
-I also love photography and gardening, and MULE riding!
-Now if we can just get that mule to cooperate while I am playing and riding.......
+Hi, my name is Kathy Fatheree.
+I have been addicted to dulcimers for almost 7 years now.
+I use them for therapy- both mental and physical.
+You tend to forget about anything negative when you are playing!
+I am a Mom to a son and daughter and Grandma to three.
+I also love photography and gardening... and showing people how to play the dulcimer.

 Paula Jones